Plasma-Lab/Unreal-2D-Bounding-Box-Plugin/README.md

 CAPTURE

 By default, the plugin will take 1920x1080 screenshots but you can choose a different resolution by editing the **Camera_SizeX** and **Camera_SizeY** variable in this node.
+*Note: If you edit the size, press Play once and stop, it will have updated the camera size, you can check the view in the **RT_Capture** file.*

 ## Take captures

 Now to take screen captures with bounding box label file, just use the **Take Screenshot With Bounding Box** blueprint.
-You can either bind this blueprint to a keyboard K and move around your camera yourself or program camera movement and automaticaly firing screenshots.
-(The plugin doesn't support this, you have to set this up yourself)
+You can either bind this blueprint to a keyboard key and tie the camera to your player view or program camera movements and automaticaly fire screenshots.
+(The plugin doesn't support this, you have to set this up yourself.)

-Just set a path to save the captures and fire the blueprint.
+Just set a path to save the captures, press Play and fire the blueprint!
 It will create 2 folders when taking the captures:

 - images: contains the capture files as .png